 At LiveWell Elder Care Management, we understand the pressures you are under as a family caregiver.
 This blog is designed to support you in the incredibly important work that you do.
-As north Middlesex County, north Worcester County and surrounding communities expert in family caregiving, we have resources, tips and information that can make your life much easier.
+As northern Worcester and Middlesex counties expert in family caregiving, we have resources, tips and information that can make your life much easier.
 If you would like help, give us a call at: 978-660-7835.

 Angela has been a godsend for our family!She truly understands seniors and is skilled at connecting and communicating effectively with them.
 She has been managing key healthcare tasks for our aging parents, including coordinating specialized medical procedures for our Mom.This has been extremely valuable for us since we live time-zones away.It is obvious Angela has a passion for elder care given her level of expertise.
 She has gone above and beyond for us, even sacrificing her personal time to help us.It takes a special person to provide this kind of care for seniors, and we thank Angela tremendously for her services.